elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 We added two new functions.
 The first, `put_org_id`, stores the organization id in the process dictionary. `get_org_id` reads the value in the process dictionary.

 You will want to call `put_org_id` on every process before you use the repository.
-For example, in a web application, as soon as you read the current organization from the request parameter or the session, you will call `MyApp.Repo.put_org_id(params_org_id)`.
+For example, on every request in a web application, as soon as you read the current organization from the request parameter or the session, you should call `MyApp.Repo.put_org_id(params_org_id)`.
 In tests, you want to explicitly set the `put_org_id` or pass the `:org_id` option as in the previous section.

 The second change we need to do is to set the `org_id` as a default option on all repository operations.
 The value of `org_id` will be precisely the value in the process dictionary.
 We can do so trivially by implementing the `default_options` callback: